My Thoughts on Legos

 The Progression of Digression

-After a while the pace became exhausting, the constant references were boring me, rarely any of the jokes landed, and the on-the-nose parallels the Lego world was making with the real world started to annoy me.
-The moral itself was blatant from the start, which resulted in me waiting for the story to catch up on what I’ve already figured out ninety minutes prior.
+After a while the pace became exhausting, the constant references were boring me, rarely any of the jokes landed, and the on-the-nose parallels the Lego world was making to the real world started to annoy me.
+The moral itself was blatant from the start, which resulted in me waiting for the story to catch up on what I’d already figured out ninety minutes prior.
 Sadly, this turned into a relatively difficult sit.
-Even in those first twenty minutes that I liked, I was kind of getting irritated about how many times the characters would reference the song “Everything is Awesome”.
-Something that they do so many times in this movie that I almost never want to hear those words ever again.
+Even in those first twenty minutes that I liked, I was kind of getting irritated about how many times the characters would reference the song “Everything Is Awesome."
+They do this so many times in this movie that I almost never want to hear those words ever again.
 Because of how much the characters bring that song up and sing multiple variations of it, in the third act when there’s supposed to be a pretty emotional moment revolving around that song, I’m not feeling it.
 Not at all.
 I’m sitting there grunting at the movie to f*ck off.
 It would be like if in Toy Story 3 had the characters constantly reference Randy Newman’s “You’ve Got a Friend in Me” a dozen times and then tried singing a sad version of it in the third act climax.
 It loses the weight it could have had.

 That also reminds me… the cynical music numbers that would not stop.
 Sometimes, briefly, very briefly, they would be fine.
 Mostly they felt like an attempt to recapture “Everything is Awesome” and they did not work nearly as well.
-There’s literally a song called “This Song’s Going to Get Stuck Inside Your Head”, all it does is repeat the title over and over again.
+There’s literally a song called “This Song’s Going to Get Stuck Inside Your Head," all it does is repeat the title over and over again.
 “Everything is Awesome” did that too, to an extent, but that felt genuine and incorporated way more thought into it.
 The “Stuck Inside Your Head” song is just the creators thinking that they are being clever by being obvious with what the goal of the tune is, but it feels lazy and obnoxious.
 After hearing it repeated so many times I thought about muting the movie honestly.
-Not going to lie, I thought real hard about adlibbing the rest of the movie with it being muted.
+Not going to lie, I thought real hard about ad-libbing the rest of the movie with it being muted.
 I didn’t.
 I was close though…

 It’s Not All Bad

-I’m harping on this movie way more than it deserves, it really wasn’t all bad.
+I’m harping on this movie way more than it deserves- it really wasn’t all bad.
 There was occasionally just enough to hold onto in order to make it through to the end.
 Chris Pratt as Emmet and Rex had some solid laughs in there.
 I enjoyed Rex Dangervest being a parody on Pratt’s action roles, there was some clever stuff there.
 Even his origin story had good ideas in it that held my interest.
 The resolution with his character could have been fine if the movie allowed for the emotion to set in, but it didn’t, so that was a little disappointing.
 Other than that, I enjoyed Emmet and Rex from time to time.

 There was a running gag with Bruce Willis that actually got to me a few times, it was simple and out of nowhere, but it kept making me laugh so I liked it.
 Really has nothing to do with the plot or anything else for that matter.
 It’s a random special guest appearance by Bruce Willis in the most random of moments, I was okay with that though.
 All films could use more Bruce Willis.
 I’m just saying.

 The animation is absolutely gorgeous, I mean, there is some stunning work done here.
-It possibly surpasses any of its predecessors in regards of the animation quality shown in Lego Movie 2.
-From the character and vehicle movements, the environment designs, the color schemes, and the textures for everything was perfect.
+It possibly surpasses any of its predecessors in regards to the animation quality shown in Lego Movie 2.
+From the character and vehicle movements, the environment designs, the color schemes, and the textures of everything were perfect.
 I was convinced that I was looking at living Legos, I really was.
 The animators, modelers, designers, VFX artists, etc. do not sleepwalk one bit through this movie.
 They do their damn jobs like true professionals, which I completely admired.
 Something that the Norm of the North people could learn from for their stupid ass polar bear adventures… lazy bastards.

 Where I Come Down

 Overall, the movie is harmless.
 It’s fine.
 There’s not a whole lot to love for the older audience, but there’s plenty to entertain the little ones I’m sure.
-The voice acting is all A grade material, the animation is some of the best around, the story does have a decent heart and moral to it, there are some funny things occasionally, this isn’t a bad flick by any stretch of the imagination.
+The voice acting is all A-grade material, the animation is some of the best around, the story does have a decent heart and moral to it, there are some funny things occasionally, this isn’t a bad flick by any stretch of the imagination.
 I just think that it could have been a much stronger follow-up than what we ultimately ended up with.
-Which is strange, considering this has the same writers credited for the screenplay, Phil Lord and Christopher Miller.
+This is strange, considering this has the same writers credited for the screenplay, Phil Lord and Christopher Miller.
 Although maybe they put more of their focus into Spider-Man: Into the Spider-Verse from late last year.
 Granted, Lego Movie 2 is also under a different director this time around… from the man that brought us classics such as Trolls and Alvin and the Chipmunks: Chipwrecked… we were totally in good hands… To be fair, Mike Mitchell has made a couple of decent flicks, so I can’t be too hard on him.
 I just wonder if Lord and Miller had directed The Lego Movie 2 whether this would have been on par with the original or about the same as it is now.
 Who knows.
 Oh well.

 Could Be Far Worse...